Kim H. Veltman

-Kim (Keimpe) Henry Veltman (5 September 1948 – 1 April 2020) was a Dutch/Canadian historian of science and art, director of the Virtual Maastricht McLuhan Institute (VMMI), consultant and author, known for his contributions in the fields of "linear perspective and the visual dimensions of science and art," new media, culture and society.
+Kim (Keimpe) Henry Veltman (5 September 1948 – 1 April 2020) was a Dutch-Canadian historian, consultant and author who was director of the Virtual Maastricht McLuhan Institute (VMMI).
+He is known for his contributions in the fields of "linear perspective and the visual dimensions of science and art," new media, culture and society.

 Biography

 Born in Workum in Friesland, Veltman emigrated with his family in 1951, where he obtained Canadian citizenship.
 Veltman obtained his BA in history at York University in Toronto in 1969, where in 1970 he also obtained his MA in renaissance history.
 In 1975 he received his PhD in history and philosophy of science at the Warburg Institute in London, where he had received education from B.A.R.
 Carter, Alistair Cameron Crombie, Ernst Gombrich, A.I.
 Sabra, and Charles B. Schmitt.

 After his graduation and some years in research and in industry as a post-doctoral fellow, he started as Assistant Professor and Canada Research Fellow at the University of Toronto in 1984.
 From 1990 to 1995 he was director of the Perspective Unit of the McLuhan Program at the Faculty of Education of the University of Toronto.
 In 1998 he moved to Maastricht, where he became director of Maastricht McLuhan Institute.
 Since 2006 he was Scientific Director of the Virtual Maastricht McLuhan Institute.
-Over the years he has been Visiting Professor at the University of Göttingen in 1983–84; at the University of Siena in 1991; at the Sapienza University of Rome in 1992; at the Università di Roma II in 1995; and at the Carleton University in 1994–96.
+Over the years he has been Visiting Professor at the University of Göttingen in 1983–84; at the University of Siena in 1991; at the Sapienza University of Rome in 1992; at the Università di Roma II in 1995; and at Carleton University in 1994–96.

 In July 2017, he was a keynote speaker at the EVA London 2017 Conference.

 Veltman died of COVID-19 in 2020.
 The EVA London 2020 Conference proceedings was dedicated to his memory, including a eulogy by his colleague Carl Smith and others.